godoyLeonardo/algorand-node-docker/README.md

 In our computers, we go to this [Algorand URL](https://algorand-catchpoints.s3.us-east-2.amazonaws.com/channel/mainnet/latest.catchpoint) and copy the content that it will give us

-Today, January 08, the result returned is: "19120000#QI3FLJXOZ376PJQRG7VAZPUEH6EGOSUA23Q3KBHLPKYHABZEL5WA" And then, back in our docker container console we do:
+Today, January 08, the result returned is: "19120000#QI3FLJXOZ376PJQRG7VAZPUEH6EGOSUA23Q3KBHLPKYHABZEL5WA"

+Then, back in our docker container console we do:
 ```sh
 goal node catchup 19120000#QI3FLJXOZ376PJQRG7VAZPUEH6EGOSUA23Q3KBHLPKYHABZEL5WA
 ```